 How it Will Work and How You Can Support Repbase?

 Repbase/GIRI is developing our community-supported subscription model with the partnership of Phoenix Bioinformatics

 .
 Phoenix is a US-based 501(c)(3) non-profit organization that manages community financial support for TAIR (The Arabidopsis Information Resource)

 , which was previously funded by the National Science Foundation (NSF) and is now fully supported by users3

 .
 Recently, BioCyc

-, a database collection of microbial metabolic pathways, successfully moved to the subscription-based model with support from Phoenix.
-Repbase is following the example of these two successfully transitioned databases.
+, a curated, open-source, web-accessible resource for functional analysis of agricultural plant and animal gene products, successfully moved to the subscription-based model with support from Phoenix.
+Repbase is following the examples of these three successfully transitioned databases.
 Subscription revenues will be invested into curation, operation, and outreach for Repbase.